camunda/blog.camunda.org/content/post/2016/07/camunda-bpm-760-alpha2-released.md

 You can [Download Camunda For Free](https://camunda.org/download/) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).

-Find a [list of known issues](https://app.camunda.com/jira/issues/?jql=project%20%3D%20%22camunda%20BPM%22%20and%20affectedVersion%20%3D%207.6.0-alpha2) in Jira.

 <!--more-->

-# Add Support for Decision Requirements Graphs
+# Support for Decision Requirements Graphs

 In the current release, we add support for Decision Requirements Graphs (aka DRG) to model dependencies between decision tables.

 Assuming you have a decision table to decide which dish should be served to our guests for dinner.
 The dish depends on the season and the amount of guests.
-Using a DRG, you can model that both inputs are the results of two required decision tables which resolves the season and the amount of guests.
+Using a DRG, you can model that both inputs are the results of two required decision tables which resolve the season and the amount of guests.
 The following image shows the decision tables.

 {{< figure class="teaser" src="drg-example.png" alt="DRG Example" >}}

 All decision tables are inside one DMN resource.
-The decision table (i.e. the decision which contains the table) reference the required decision tables by the `requiredDecision` elements in the XML.
+The decision table (i.e., the table which contains the decision) references the required decision tables by the `requiredDecision` elements in the XML.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>